ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 2. Select the workspace where {{site.data.keyword.cp4mcm_full_notm}} is installed, click the button at the end of the row and click **Delete**.

 3. Select the **Delete workspace** and **Delete all associated resources** check boxes and enter the name of the workspace in the field.
-The workspace name is provided for you, just copy or type it in. click **Delete** to delete the workspace.
+The workspace name is provided for you, just copy or type it in.
+Click **Delete** to delete the workspace.

 4. Wait for the uninstall to finish.